Here at Leap in! HQ, one of the common questions we get asked is, “what types of providers can I pay with my NDIS funding?”.

 - Registered providers in your area don’t have capacity to take on new clients

-- You worked with a provider before moving to the NDIS who is not NDIS registered
+- You worked with a provider before moving to the NDIS who is not NDIS registered and want to keep using them

 - You found a provider you like who is not registered with the NDIA